WISDEM/RotorSE/docs/installation.rst

     > import rotorse.rotor

-or run the unit tests for the gradient checks
+or run the unit tests for the gradient checks:

 .. code-block:: bash